Arthur Goldreich: Early life

-By the age of 33, Goldreich had moved back to South Africa where he became one of the country's most successful artists.
+He established a successful career as a painter in South Africa, exhibiting at the Venice Biennale.
 In 1955, he won South Africa's Best Young Painter Award for his figures in black and white, but to the Prime Minister Hendrik Verwoerd's government, he was a key suspect in the clandestine operations of the anti-apartheid underground.
+He also became increasingly engaged in designing department stores in South Africa.